American Sign Language grammar: Degree

 Mouthing is when an individual appears to be making speech sounds, and this is very important for fluent signing.
 It also has specific morphological uses.
 For example, one may sign 'man tall' to indicate the man is tall, but by mouthing the syllable cha while signing 'tall', the phrase becomes that man is enormous!

 There are other ways of modifying a verb or adjective to make it more intense.
 These are all more or less equivalent to adding the word "very" in English; which morphology is used depends on the word being modified.
 Certain words which are short in English, such as 'sad' and 'mad', are sometimes fingerspelled rather than signed to mean 'very sad' and 'very mad'.
 However, the concept of 'very sad' or 'very mad' can be portrayed with the use of exaggerated body movements and facial expressions.
 Reduplication of the signs may also occur to emphasize the degree of the statement.
 Some signs are produced with an exaggeratedly large motion, so that they take up more sign space than normal.
 This may involve a back-and-forth scissoring motion of the arms to indicate that the sign ought to be yet larger, but that one is physically incapable of making it big enough.
 Many other signs are given a slow, tense production.
 The fact that this modulation is morphological rather than merely mimetic can be seen in the sign for 'fast': both 'very slow' and 'very fast' are signed by making the motion either unusually slowly or unusually quickly than it is in the citation forms of 'slow' and 'fast'—not exclusively by making it slower for 'very slow' and faster for 'very fast'.

 Reduplication

 Reduplication is morphological repetition, and this is extremely common in ASL.
 Generally the motion of the sign is shortened as well as repeated.
 Nouns may be derived from verbs through reduplication.
-For example, the noun chair is formed from the verb to sit by repeating it with a reduced degree of motion.
+For example, the noun clothes is formed from the verb to wear, signed by brushing open 5 hands down the chest once, by repeating it with a reduced degree of motion.
 Similar relationships exist between acquisition and to get, airplane and to fly (on an airplane), also window and to open/close a window.
 Reduplication is commonly used to express intensity as well as several verbal aspects (see below).
 It is also used to derive signs such as 'every two weeks' from 'two weeks', and is used for verbal number (see below), where the reduplication is iconic for the repetitive meaning of the sign.